noah-yared/chess-app/README.md

 npm run setup:fast
 ```

-4. Build and start the production server and frontend:
+3. Build and start the production server and frontend:
 ```bash
 npm run build
 npm run start
 ```

 The application url should be printed to the console after running `npm run start`, likely defaults to `http://localhost:4173`.

-## API Endpoints

-The backend provides the following endpoints:

-- `POST /update-fen` - Update board position after a move
-- `POST /engine-move` - Get engine's response move
-- `POST /legal-moves` - Get all legal moves for current position